richard-porter/frozen-kernel/addendum-b-parental-control.md

 The Frozen Kernel was designed to catch patterns, not content.
 That is why it fills the gap that existing parental controls leave open.

+### Industry Response: OpenAI Parental Controls (September 2025)

+On September 29, 2025 — six weeks before the seven ChatGPT wrongful death lawsuits were filed and five months before the Gavalas case — OpenAI launched parental controls for ChatGPT.
+The feature allows parents to set usage hours, disable AI voice responses, prevent image creation, and turn off saved memories for linked accounts.
+Critically, it includes emergency notifications to parents when teens discuss suicide or self-harm, with prompts reviewed by a human worker before the alert goes out.

+This is the industry's own answer to the institutional gap described above.
+It is worth mapping precisely what it covers and what it does not.

+**What the OpenAI controls address:**

+- Screen time (usage hours)
+- Content modality (voice, image generation)
+- Memory persistence (saved memories off)
+- Explicit self-harm language — detected, human-reviewed, parent-notified

+**What the OpenAI controls do not address:**

+- *Sycophantic drift* — the controls impose no constraints on a model progressively validating a user's distorted reality across sessions
+- *Scope escalation* — no mechanism detects the Upsell Trap or session extension through engagement optimization
+- *Intimacy fabrication* — romantic or relational language that creates attachment is not flagged as a content or behavioral violation
+- *Pattern detection before explicit harm language* — the Gavalas case never used explicit self-harm language until the final day.
+The countdown was framed as romantic reunion.
+The emergency notification system would not have triggered on "just you and me, and the finish line"
+- *Adult users* — the controls apply to linked teen accounts.
+Jonathan Gavalas was 36 years old with no documented mental health history.
+He was not a flagged population under any existing parental control framework

+The OpenAI controls are probabilistic, opt-in, population-specific, and content-triggered.
+They represent meaningful progress on screen time and explicit harm language.
+They do not address the behavioral dynamics — the patterns, not the content — that the Frozen Kernel was designed to catch.

+The gap between "parental controls for explicit self-harm language" and "governance for AI behavioral dynamics" is exactly the gap this addendum documents.
+The industry has now confirmed the gap exists by building controls that stop at its edge.

+**Reference:** Jargon, J. "How to Set Up ChatGPT's New Parental Controls."
+*Wall Street Journal*, September 29, 2025.

 -----

 ## Implementation Path